broder/broder.github.io/about.md

 #### Website for [Department for Business, Energy & Industrial Services][esas]

-* Expanded on an energy saving recommendation website that had been developed during an alpha phase to ensure that it was secure, performant and generally suitable for public use
+* Expanded on an energy saving recommendation website that had been developed during an alpha phase to ensure that it was secure, performant and generally suitable for public use.

 _Technologies:_
 Angular, WordPress, MySQL, Java, Jenkins, CloudFoundry